-Bridgenorth, Danesford Grange - Danesford Grange Nursing Home
+Bridgnorth, Danesford Grange Care Home - Danesford Grange Nursing Home

-Barnett Ratcliffe Partnership were appointed in 2105 to provide a single storey side extension to Danesford Grange Nursing Home which lies on the outskirts of Bridgenorth.
-The design included the provision of 19 new bedrooms, assisted bathrooms and office accommodation.
+Barnett Ratcliffe Partnership were appointed in 2010 to provide an extension to Danesford Grange Nursing Home on the outskirts of Bridgnorth.
+The design includes the provision of 19 new bedrooms, assisted bathrooms and office accommodation.
 Initially, local residents had concerns regarding the development, fearing that the complex may become too large, our design reduced the fears however and resulted in obtaining planning permission.

 Client Type: Commercial

 - Sketch Designs, Including Presentation Material